hktom/api-communication/README.md

 2. Build an api to serve this data as describe
 3. Write unit test check if the api data structure is the same as described
 4. Write postman test

+# Requirement
+1. Use a type language
+2. use JWT as authentification
+3. use clean code principles

 May our code be good :)